- OFFICIAL NAME = THE COMMONWEALTH OF THE BAHAMAS

 At the 2000 Olympic Games, the Bahamas won 2 medals, a gold and a silver.
 When the results were analysed based on how many people lived in each country, the Bahamas was the most successful team.

-People in the Bahamas can expect to live 72 years and 96 percent of adults can read.
+People in the Bahamas can expect to live 72 years and the literacy rate is 96%.